v2sCollections/City-of-Dreams/City of Dreams (LITE)/(LITE)README.md

 - V can play the arcade machines.
 - V can now smoke, drink, and eat while standing idle anywhere.
 - V can speak Japanese to Asian NPCs and have them reply in Japanese.
+- V now has access to a computer, anywhere; similar to TV Anywhere (+ Arcade Anywhere).
+Grants on-the-go access to the Net, including support by default Virtual Atelier.
 </details>

 ### **NPC Specific Immersion**